Learn about the issue

 Hunger in Arizona

-Arizona produces 12% of the nation’s fruits and vegetables – third in the country – yet one in every seven Arizonans struggles with food insecurity, which is the occasional or constant lack of access to food.
+Arizona produces 12% of the nation’s fruits and vegetables – third in the country – yet one in every eight Arizonans struggles with food insecurity, which is the occasional or constant lack of access to food.

 Many in Arizona are just one job loss or medical crisis away from food insecurity.
 But some among us – especially children, seniors, and rural Arizonans – are at greater risk.